tomli380576/algorithm-notes/Recursion: Divide & Conquer/max-sub-array.md

 ## Combining the Results

-Now we know what’s max in left, right, and middle, we just take the max
+Now we know what’s max in left, right, and middle, we just take the max.

-We **don’t** try to combine left and right here because that won’t be contiguous anymore.

 ```c
 // Inside MaxSubarray